|

 Suppose during your international shipping from the USA, a set of original sea freight bills of lading is required, but they need to be amended or lost.
 In that case, the international ocean freight carrier may request a LETTER OF INDEMNITY.

-Find more information about a cubic meter for shipping cargo from the USA LCL on this web page.
+Find more information about shipping a cubic meter of cargo from the USA LCL on this webpage.

 W/M (or wm) is the abbreviation for Weight or Measurement, whichever is greater.
 W/M represents the cargo density limit, typically per Cubic Meter.
 You can find more information about w/m regarding shipping goods from the USA LCL on this web page.